arshmohd/css-structure/_posts/2015-5-1-the-ground-floor.md

 ## Beginner Articles

 On this website, every article makes links to numerous other articles.
 You can probably get lost in a web of different subjects.
-This list will keep you on track.
+This list will keep you on track for learning beginner material in an order that makes sense.
 Each article in this list builds upon the previous.
-Just be sure you understand the terminology from above before you dive into these articles:
+Remember to review the terminology from above before you dive into these articles:

 - [HTML and Whitespace](/html-and-whitespace)
 - [HTML Nesting](/html-nesting)